 One of the tools I personally like is Draw.io.

 Theoretically, Draw.io isn’t strictly a mind mapping tool – it’s a diagramming tool.
-Therefore, it might lack some features typical for mind mapping.
-What’s great about Draw.io is that you can draw basically anything you want.
+Therefore, it might lack some features typical for mind-mapping.
+Practically, it works miracles in mind-mapping.
+You can draw basically anything you want.

 Also, you can access it without registration – you just install draw.io Chrome extension and there you have it.

 This one is particularly interesting because it had been developed in collaboration with Tony Buzan, the inventor of the mind-mapping technique.